lucianpls/mod_mrf/README.md

  this value but 65th bit is set, also the only value that has this bit set.
 All the other tiles have 64 bit ETags that depend on this value.

+***Dynamic On***
+ - Optional, flags the local files as dynamic, disabling any caching or file handle reuse.
+To be used when the MRF files are changed at run-time, avoiding stale or even broken content.
+MRF in-place modification do not require this flag because the old content is still available.

 ***Redirect path start_offset size***
   *Deprecated*, use the DataFile directive and start path with ://